opensumi/docs/docs/integrate/quick-start/lite.en.md

 OpenSumi provides a pure frontend access that takes you away from the Node environment and provides relatively complete IDE capabilities with a simple B/S architecture in a pure browser environment.

 Before running it, please ensure that Node.js 10.15.x or later is installed in your local environment.
-Also, OpenSumi relies on some Node.js Addons, to ensure that these Addons are compiled properly. we recommend you to check out the installation guide in [node-gyp](https://github.com/nodejs/node-gyp#installation) to set up local environment.
+Also, OpenSumi relies on some Node.js Addons, to ensure that these Addons are compiled properly.
+We recommend you to check out the installation guide in [node-gyp](https://github.com/nodejs/node-gyp#installation) to set up local environment.

 At the same time, you can directly visit our [preview page](https://opensumi.github.io/ide-startup-lite/) to check out the latest running effect.
 It supports the branch or tag address, for example, `https://opensumi.github.io/ide-startup-lite/#https://github.com/opensumi/core/tree/v2.16.0`.